gecko-robotics/gecko/readme.md

 # Status

-- multicast works (sort of)
+- multicast works
-    - right now my core is written python ... i want to convert it c++ eventually
-- pub/sub and req/rep working
+- pub/sub working
 - need to sort out `Node` and `gecko` classes, they sort of do the same thing

 ## Multicast Messages